-A-B Tech has been approved to issue I-20 forms for qualified international applicants seeking diplomas or associate degrees in M-1 or F-1 status.
-A-B Tech does not issue I-20 forms for continuing education courses, English as a Second Language, or certificate programs.
+A-B Tech has been approved to issue I-20 forms for qualified international applicants seeking diplomas or associate degrees in F-1 or M-1 status.
+A-B Tech does not issue I-20 forms for continuing education programs, English as a Second Language classes, or curriculum certificate programs.
+International applicants must show proficiency in the English language.